 Copper jewelry symbolizes love, peace, and friendly relations with your loved ones.
 It can help people build better relationships with others.

-It is one of the most expensive metal that used in making lavish jewelry.
-This is easy to clean you can use mild soap and soft cloth to restore its shine.
+It is one of the most expensive metals that used in making lavish jewelry.
+This is easy to clean you can use mild soap and a soft cloth to restore its shine.

 It is also known as hypoallergenic metal.
 Which is suitable for people suffering from allergies.

-Popular and one of the most luxury gemstones is uses in jewelries.
+Popular and one of the most luxury gemstones is uses in pieces of jewelry.
 This is usually related to marriage and engagement.
 In traditions, the diamond gives the wearer a sense of comfort.